 What’s The Grand Circle?

 Ever heard of “The Grand Circle?”
 If not, don’t feel so bad because not too many people that we know of have heard of it too.
-Actually, The Grand Circle could be one of of the best kept travel secrets in America and your friendly Hawaii travel agent, Panda Travel ®, wants to let you in on it.
-Well, here it is: The Grand Circle is a string of national and tribal parks, historical places, recreation areas and monuments that encompasses the contiguous eastern Nevada, Arizona, northwestern New Mexico, southwestern Colorado and central to southern Utah areas.
+Actually, The Grand Circle could be one of of the best kept travel secrets in America.
+And your friendly Hawaii travel agent, Panda Travel ®, wants to let you in on it.
+Well, here it is: The Grand Circle is a string of national and tribal parks, historical places, recreation areas and monuments.
+It encompasses eastern Nevada, Arizona, northwestern New Mexico, southwestern Colorado and central to southern Utah.

 The best news is that traveling to The Grand Circle is pretty affordable.
-You can get a carload of people to many of these places for the cost of a single annual National Park Pass, currently priced at $75.
-And seniors can get a permanent National Park Pass for only $10.
-Many, if not most, of the hotels near these areas are inexpensive, usually priced below $100 a day, and generally offer free parking, WiFi and breakfast.
+You can get a carload of people to many of these places for the cost of a single annual National Park Pass, currently priced at $80.
+Many, if not most, of the hotels near these areas are inexpensive, usually priced below $100 a day.
+They generally offer free parking, WiFi and breakfast.
 Plus, unlike the prices in Hawaii, gas on the “really big island of North America” is comparatively cheap.